Grinter's Sunflower Farm - Lawrence, Kansas

 For the best photography, come on as sunny day in the first couple of hours after sunrise or before sunset.
 The peak time for the flowers changes each year.
 It usually is in late August or early September and the fields look their best for about two weeks.

-Sunflower General is a new local goods & bake shop which opened in August of 2016.
-Sunflower General is open Saturday & Sunday from 7:30AM - 3:00PM, but will have extended hours when the sunflowers are in bloom.
+Sunflower General is a new local goods & bake shop which opened in 2016.
+Sunflower General will be open on Saturday & Sunday starting August 19, but will have extended hours when the sunflowers are in bloom.
 The T-shirts are only $15.
 The peanut butter filled chocolate chip cookies are very good!

-The 2016 sunflower seeds were planted on July 11 and the peak blooming in 2016 is around Labor Day.
+The 2017 sunflower seeds were planted on July 9 and the peak blooming in 2017 may be around Labor Day.
 The flowers bloom about 2 weeks or less.
-Some of the flowers were planted a little latter, so there should be a second, smaller bloom in mid September.
-Thousands of people have been visiting the sunflower farm and at the peak, it is recommended that you go in the daytime on a week day for the best experience.
+Thousands of people visited the Grinter's Sunflower Farm and at the peak, it is recommended that you go in the daytime on a week day for the best experience.

 Be sure to respect the farm and the neighbors.
 Please do not go onto other property and carry out your trash.